 Cocaine/crack addiction treatment at Cypress Lakes Lodge

-Each patient will go through our medical detox program to remove the substance from their system and move through a dual diagnosis to cover any concerns that can be addressed during treatment as well.
+Each patient will go through our medical detox program to remove the substance from their system and move through a dual diagnosis to cover any mental health concerns that can be addressed during treatment as well.
 We want to include all beneficial treatments for our patients and understand that it takes time, acceptance and adjustment to recover.
-Call Cypress Lakes Lodge today and manage your addiction the holistic way at 877-938-1577.
+Contact Cypress Lakes Lodge today and manage your addiction the holistic way at 877-938-1577.